 Everlane is considered one of the first mainstream “ethical” fashion brands, likely because its prices are relatively affordable compared to those of other ethical brands (you can get a t-shirt for $18, which isn’t terrible, and their sale prices are also pretty decent).
 This is cool because it makes conscious fashion more accessible.
 Their pieces are also timeless styles that are generally said to be good quality, which helps consumers view their purchases as long-term wardrobe staples.

 The company pledges to eliminate new plastic in their supply chain by 2021, by replacing synthetic materials with renewed alternatives, substituting virgin plastic poly bags with renewed versions, and eliminating single-use plastic from offices and stores (like food packaging and utensils).
-It already has a few items made from recycled plastic bottles (though you do have to be careful with these; some recycled bottles aren’t post-consumer and are brand-new, which defeats the purpose (it’s important to have certifications for this).
+It already has a few items made from recycled plastic bottles, but you have to be careful with these; some recycled bottles aren’t post-consumer and are brand-new, which defeats the purpose (it’s important to have certifications for this).
 Synthetic materials also shed microplastics.

-100% of Everlane’s Black Friday profits are donated to environmental initiatives.
+Up until 2020, 100% of Everlane’s Black Friday profits were donated to environmental initiatives.
 In 2019, the chosen organization was Oceana, which is dedicated to protecting the ocean from environmental threats, like plastic pollution.
 Oceana is currently working to end single-use plastic through lobbying lawmakers and educating voters.
 In 2020, the Everlane instead donated $10 per Black Friday order to Feeding America (up to $50k, plus an $100k donation).

 A price breakdown found on the Everlane website.

 According to Good On You, a site that rates retailers based on their environmental impact, Everlane’s measures are “not good enough.”
 Here’s why: